 Method of Preparation

 - Clean the fresh fish and place in a pot.
-Add blended onion, salt to taste and seasoning.
+Add blended onion, salt, and seasoning.
 Add water and let it steam for 5 minutes.
-Once it’s steamed, remove the fish from the stock allow to cool then flake to de-bone.
+Once it’s steamed, remove the fish from the stock, allow it to cool then flake to de-bone.
 Once the bones have been removed, mash it up.
 (Don’t throw the fish stock away)

-- Place the beans, peppers and onion in a blender and blend till smooth.
-Add the mashed fish, salt to taste, fish stock, vegetable oil and mix.
+- Place the beans, peppers, and onion in a blender and blend till smooth.
+Add the mashed fish, salt, fish stock, and vegetable oil and mix.